roq-trading/roq-ansible-monitor/README.md

 ## Design

-The easiest option is run the stack (NGINX, Prometheus, Grafana) as containers.
+The easiest option is to install and run the NGINX-Prometheus-Grafana stack as containers.

 ### Podman